agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 the entire EAO.
 In addition to this, contribution from the analyst when he is replaceable is expected to reduce contribution by 90% ([GiveWell analyst estimate](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/)).
-This brings the contribution of an analyst **= 1.8% x 10% = 0.18%**.
-The total number of lives saved by an analyst in his first year at 80k-hours-EAO is `= 0.18% x 9000 = 18.5` lives in the first year.
+This brings the contribution of an analyst as **= 1.8% x 10% = 0.18%**.
+The total number of lives saved by an analyst in his first year at 80k-hours-EAO is `= 0.18% x 6000 = 7.05` lives in the first year.

 Assuming one can keep up with this, with:
 	- 4% growth per year
-	- 2% growth per year after 50
+	- 2% growth per year after age 50
 	- 7% growth every 5-7 years
 	- inflation in the cost of saving lives 2%
 	- Cost of a life now, 4k$